dialect-app/dialect/README.md

 # Dialect

-A translation app for GNOME based on Google Translate.
+A translation app for GNOME.

 ![Dialect](preview.png?raw=true)

 ## Features

 - Translation based on the [googletrans](https://github.com/ssut/py-googletrans) Python API, an unofficial API for Google Translate
+- Translation based on the LibreTranslate API, allowing you use any instance available online
 - Translation history
 - Automatic language detection
 - Text to speech